Top 5 Tips for Successful Decorative Concrete Contracting

 One of the key elements of any building project is the schedule.
 Trying to keep all subcontractors on time is both a time-management and a financial reality.
 But with concrete, the danger of running the project by the clock is that a concrete drying schedule cannot be predicted by any rule-of-thumb approach.
 Too many variables will influence the concrete’s drying time – the initial mix, ambient conditions, trowelling methods, specific requirements for stamping or texturing, the presence of color dyes or tints in the admixture, and so on.

 With concrete flooring, trying to rush the job can ultimately mean a flooring failure of applied floorings or decorative finishes alike.
 Any excess moisture in the slab will ultimately work its way to the surface where it can cause scaling, staining, adhesive or overlay failure, blistering or other surface problems.
 In order to prevent moisture-related flooring problems, relative humidity (RH) testing provides the best indicator of when a slab has reached the specified moisture level for the chosen finish technique.
-By measuring the slab’s internal moisture content, you can be confident in making a go/no-go decision for proceeding with the chosen decorative concrete finish.
+By measuring the slab’s internal moisture conditions, you can be confident in making a go/no-go decision for proceeding with the chosen decorative concrete finish.
 Negotiating a schedule that allows for the readiness of the concrete floor will save both time and money in the long run.

 The standard practices of concrete flooring installation become even more crucial to a successful decorative concrete flooring finish.
 As much as possible, keep the surface free from contaminants, including possible materials or residue from other subcontractors.
 Try to minimize foot traffic over the green concrete slab – even the slightest foot or tool impression can show up when a stain or texture is applied.
 Make sure HVAC systems are operational at all times.
 Clean the surface before applying any finishes, stains or sealers.
-And make regular relative humidity measurements to monitor the slab’s moisture content.
+And make regular relative humidity measurements to monitor the slab’s moisture conditions.

-Once you have successful completed each decorative concrete floor, including applying a protective sealer or covering as necessary, be sure that the maintenance schedule or procedure is clear to the client.
+Once you have successfully completed each decorative concrete floor, including applying a protective sealer or covering as necessary, be sure that the maintenance schedule or procedure is clear to the client.
 (It should also be discussed during the project planning stage.)
 Some floor finishes require regular renewal or reapplication and whether you negotiate to be responsible for that aspect of the floor’s care, or the client will take that responsibility, the expectations again must be clear in order to protect and ensure the floors beauty and durability, as well as any possible warranty that you will provide.

 Decorative concrete flooring is becoming increasingly popular for its durability, its beauty and its basic maintenance appeal.
 Make sure that you have laid the best foundation for that client’s floors by providing professional installations and informed communication at all times.